grpc/test-infra/dashboard/README.md

 | `PG_PASS`                   | \*\*\*                                        |
 | `PG_USER`                   | `grafana-user`                                |

-Docker files that can be used to build and deply the Postgres replicator and Grafana dashboard are then created with the following commands:
+Docker files that can be used to build and deploy the Postgres replicator and Grafana dashboard are then created with the following commands:

 ```shell